autumn-info-442a/team-a/documents/architecture.md

   ```

 - _IndividualOrganizationView_
-  - Responsibility: Views and displays information about an organization to the user
+  - Responsibility: Displays information about a specific organization to the user
   - Resides: Client-side only
   - Other components:
-    - IndividualOrganizationView displays information that OrganizationModel stores such as organization name, devices needed, mission statement, phone number, email, and address.
+    - Communicates with _OrganizationController_ to pull information about the organization from the _OrganizationModel_ to display to the user
   - Stub:
   ```
   class OrganizationCard extends Component() {